grenaud/dice/README.md

 cd ..

-# 2-Pop model: input data format
+# 2-Pop method: input data format

 The input data for the 2-pop method is a file that should have at least four columns.
 Each row in the file denotes a particular configuration of ancestral reads, derived read and anchor/contaminant allele frequencies.
 An example row would be: